 - Bronte Village and Harbour in Oakville and cupcakes and other morning sweets from Black Forest Pastry Shop

 For your second day, enjoy some time out on the water instead of in it!
 Want to hit the Grand River for a few hours of care-free floating?
-The Five Oaks to Brant Park is Grand Experiences’ shortest Turbo Tubing trip at about two hours of paddling.
-The trip is perfect for families with young children and people wishing to see what tubing is like before doing a longer float.
+The Five Oaks to Brant Park is Grand River Rafting’s shortest Turbo Tubing trip at about two hours of paddling.
+This easy adventure is perfect for families with young children and people wishing to see what tubing is like before doing a longer float.

 Family Fun Theme: Land